ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An STH is considered fresh iff its timestamp is less than 14 days in the past.
 Given a maximum STH issuance rate of one per hour, an attacker has 336 unique STHs per log for tracking.
+Clients MUST ignore STHs older than 14 days.
+We consider STHs within this validity window to be personally identifiable data, and STHs outside this window to be personally identifiable.

 When multiplied by the number of logs that a client accepts STHs for, this number of unique STHs grow and the negative privacy implications grow with it.
 It's important that this is taken into account when logs are chosen for default settings in HTTPS clients.
+This concern is elaborated upon in XXX.

 \[TBD urge HTTPS clients to store STHs retrieved in responses?\]

 \[TBD share inclusion proofs and consistency proofs too?\]

-### HTTPS client STH and Inclusion Proof Fetching
+### HTTPS Clients and Proof Fetching

+\[
+tjr: I am establishing a term here "Proof Fetching" to refer to the part of STH Pollination that involves getting includion or consistency proofs.
+This avoids us having to say "resolve SCTs or Historical STHs" everywhere.
+\]

+There are two types of proofs a client may retrieve.

-An HTTPS client retrieves SCTs from an HTTPS server, and must obtain an inclusion proof to an STH in order to verify the promise made by the SCT.
-This retrieval mechanism reveals the client's browsing habits when the client requests the proof diretly from the log.
-To mitigate this risk, an HTTPS client MUST retrieve the proof in a manner that disguises the client from the log.
+An HTTPS client will retrieve SCTs from an HTTPS server, and must obtain an inclusion proof to an STH in order to verify the promise made by the SCT.

-Additionally, for this inclusion proof to be acceptable to the client, the inclusion proof MUST reference a STH that is within the acceptable freshness interval.
+An HTTPS client may receive SCT bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
+Because this historical STH is considered personally identifiable information per above, the client must obtain a consistency proof to a more recent STH.

+If a client requested either proof directly from a log or auditor, it would reveal the client's browsing habits to a third party.
+To mitigate this risk, an HTTPS client MUST retrieve the proof in a manner that disguises the client.

 Depending on the client's DNS provider, DNS may provide an appropriate intermediate layer that obfuscates the linkability between the user of the client and the request for inclusion (while at the same time providing a caching layer for oft-requested inclusion proofs.)

-Also Tor.
+Anonyminity networks such as Tor also present a mechanism for a client to anonymously retrieve a proof from an auditor or log.

+### STH Pollination without Proof Fetching

+An HTTPS client MAY participate in STH Pollination without fetching proofs.
+In this situation, the client receives STHs from a server, applies the same validation logic to them (signed by a known log, within a validity window) and will later pass them to a HTTPS server.

+When operating in this fashion, the HTTPS client is promoting gossip for Certificate Transparency, but derives no direct benefit itself.
+In comparison, a client who resolves SCTs or historical STHs to recent STHs and pollinates them is assured that if it was attacked, there is a probability that the ecosystem will detect and respond to the attack (by distrusting the log).

 ### Auditor and Monitor Action